akshatjaipuria/Mask-and-Depth-Prediction/README.md

 The split is made using simple array slicing (numpy) of the list of paths and seed was set to avoid data mixup in train and validation sets.

-To speed up, I used pin memory, num_morkers in dataloader as 4 (this reduced the loading time for each epoch by ~400s on Nvidia P100).
+To speed up, I used pin memory, num_morkers in dataloader as 4 (this reduced the loading time for each epoch by ~400s on Nvidia Tesla P100).
 Also, to speed up training, I kept the batch size as large as possible, given the GPU capacity.

 ## Model
 Next comes the model architecture.
 Initially, I built some fully convolutional networks to experiment.
 Those were the usual linear CNN architectures, with the sequence of Conv, BN, ReLU repeatedly with some skip connections to get various receptive fields at the end of the model.